Series

 A kind of second life?

-— Yes, everything she couldn't experience in her time because she came from a very precarious family, she started doing in her early 70s.
+— Yes, everything she couldn't experience in her time because she came from a very precarious family, she started doing it in her early 70s.
 It's never too late.
 She began to enjoy herself in a different way.
-When she made all this change, the context didn't matter to her at all: she lived in a very small town and, despite people criticizing her, she didn't care what others thought.
-I think that's a very beautiful thing about age.
+When she made this whole change, the context didn't matter to her at all: she lived in a very small town and, even though people criticized her, she didn't care what others thought.
+I think this is a very beautiful thing about age.
 The approach to youth in old age seems very pure and full to me.
-I see her enjoying herself without any kind of cringe.
+I see her enjoy herself without any kind of cringe.

 You mentioned the precariousness your mother lived through, do you think it has also been a constant in the lives of most millennials?

 — Of course.
 Many times we are told that we are Peter Pan-like and that we have to let go of youth.
-I can't let it go because I live like a twenty-year-old: it seems very strange to me not to live like this when I'm living in a shared apartment and in very unstable situations.
+I can't let go of it because I live like a twenty-year-old: it seems very strange to me not to live like this when I'm living in a shared apartment and in very unstable situations.
 How should I go out on the street dressed like a lady with pearls?
-I can't do that, it's lying.
+I can't do that, it's a lie.